juhohei/shorten/README.md

 other
 ---

 The ids consist of 5 [a-zA-Z0-9].
 They are generated randomly.
 See [idgenerator](lib/idgenerator.js) for comments.
+Some sites, such as [ow.ly](http://ow.ly), seem to increment their id by one for each request (eg. AAAAA -> AAAAB -> AAAAC).
+That is a faster and more robust way; it prevents id collisions.
+Other sites, such as [goo.gl](http://goo.gl), seem to either use some kind of hash algorithm or generate random sequences.

 license
 ---